Senior Life Payment Options

 As you can see, there are two payment options when it comes to purchasing senior life coverage.
 Within our agency, we strongly recommend that clients utilize the automatic payment option from a checking or savings account.
 With this option in place, the policy is less likely to cancel due to lack of payment.

-If you have any questions regarding the payment options for a senior life plan or burial insurance plan, you can speak to one of our licensed agents at 866-699-1884.
+If you have any questions regarding the payment options for a senior life plan or burial insurance plan, you can speak to one of our licensed agents.
 We are licensed throughout the country and would be glad to answer any questions you may have.